ANL-CESAR/RSBench/README.txt

-		temperature of the materials in the reactor are considered and Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using an open source Faddeeva function library, included in the Faddeeva folder.
+		temperature of the materials in the reactor are considered and Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using a fast approximation method for the Faddeeva function.

 ==============================================================================
 Debugging, Optimization & Profiling